-My last regular post here at Routines for Writers and it shares with you the news I’ve been waiting to share for years!
+I’ve been waiting to share this news with you for years!
 When Stephanie and Shonna and I started 2012, we each picked an area we wanted to discuss for the year, and mine was self-publishing.
 Now I have officially self-published a book in digital form and print form.
 Yay!

 If you’d like to pick up a copy of Little Miss Lovesick for yourself and/or give it to friends or family for Christmas, I have my own CreateSpace store page up now.
 You can see the book’s description and order copies and generally cheer that I finally made it!